calcom/cal.com/packages/embeds/embed-core/README.md

 - So that it can be placed anywhere on the page.To achieve that embed JS
   - keeps a tight control on width of iframe but still allowing content to take the entire width available outside the iframe.
   - increases the iframe width and height to an extent that scroll doesn't occur.
+- In the popup as the width is still 100% and actual content might be smaller in width than that(there is max-width), border-radius can't be implemented on iframe, it is supposed to be directly over the content and thus it would be part of content itself.

 - Problems & Workarounds embed.js took
   - To allow iframe content to consider the width outside iframe, on certain actions embed JS is informed of a request in increase in width.
 In that case, iframe's width is temporarily set to 100% and now suddenly iframe content has the exact same space available as the parent.
 It re-adjusts content and then inform parent to lock the width at that.
     - But because of the two steps, there is a temporary increase in width(to 100%) which might be noticeable, if there is a background set on body of iframe.
 This problem seems unsolvable at the moment.
     - So, let iframe behave like a block element, taking the entire width available to it by setting it's width to 100%.
-It automatically handles responsiveness well.
+It automatically handles responsiveness well, both in portrait and landscape mode.
-    - By default Iframe would be positioned in center horizontally and thus if there is some content above it positioned left, iframe wouldn't look aligned to content
+    - By default Iframe would be positioned in center horizontally and thus if there is some content above it positioned left, iframe wouldn't look aligned to content.

 ## Known Bugs and Upcoming Improvements